XRPL-Labs/XUMM-SDK/README.md

 All information that applies on [`Sdk.payload.create()`](#sdkpayloadcreate) and [`Sdk.payload.subscribe()`](#sdkpayloadsubscribe) applies.
 Differences are:

-1. The input for a `Sdk.payload.createAndSubscribe()` call isn't a payload UUID / existing payload, but a paykiad to create.
+1. The input for a `Sdk.payload.createAndSubscribe()` call isn't a payload UUID / existing payload, but a payload to create.
-2. The response object also contains (`<PayloadAndSubscription>.created`) the response obtained when creating the payload
+2. The response object also contains (`<PayloadAndSubscription>.created`) the response obtained when creating the payload.

 ## Debugging (logging)